Maeljd/debian_first_setup/README.md

 ## Start setup.sh

-As root you now launch setup.sh.
+As root you can now launch setup.sh.
 ```bash
 bash setup.sh
 ```